-For comparison, we also build a sample of radio-quiet (RQ) QSOs, defined as those sources from S11 not detected in CLASS and located more than 5$\arcsec$ away from any source in the FIRST catalog.
+For comparison, we also built a sample of RQ quasars, defined as those sources from S11 not detected in CLASS and located more than 5$\arcsec$ from any source in the FIRST catalogue.
 FIRST is a radio survey at 1.4 GHz with flux density limit of $\sim$1 mJy, significantly deeper than CLASS and with a good positional accuracy ($\sim$ 2$\arcsec$).
-Given the typical magnitudes of the \citet{Shen2011} QSO, the non-detection of a source in the FIRST survey implies a radio-loudness\footnote{The radio-loudness is defined as the ratio between the radio and the optical monochromatic luminosities (per unit of frequency) computed, respectively, at 5~GHz and at 4400\AA\ (\citealt{Kellermann1989})} below 10 i.e. in the typical radio-quiet regime (\citealt{Kellermann1989}).
-Therefore, the ``radio-quiet" QSO sample should mostly contain non-jetted objects.
-This control sample comprises 73,339 ``radio-quiet" objects.
+Given the typical magnitudes of the \citet{Shen2011} quasars, the non-detection of a source in the FIRST survey implies a radio-loudness\footnote{The radio-loudness is defined as the ratio between the radio and the optical monochromatic luminosities (per unit of frequency) computed, respectively, at 5~GHz and at 4400\AA\ (\citealt{Kellermann1989})} below 10 i.e. in the typical RQ regime (\citealt{Kellermann1989}).
+Therefore, the RQ quasar sample should mostly contain non-jetted objects.
+This control sample comprises 73,339 RQ objects.

 As shown in Fig.~\ref{fig:histprop}, the two populations are indistinguishable in terms of redshift, mass, bolometric luminosity and Eddington ratio.
-The only difference is the presence of a strong radio emission which we assume is produced by a relativistic jet oriented toward our line of sight.
+The only difference is the presence of a strong radio emission, which we assume is produced by a relativistic jet oriented towards our line of sight.